overcrash66/Audio-File-Translator---S2ST/readme.md

 # Audio file translator - Speech To Speech Translator

 Audio file translator, Speech To Speech Translator is a simple tool that allows you to translate the content of an Audio file using:
- - OpenAI's Whisper ASR,
+ - S2T: OpenAI's Whisper multilingual [whisper-large-v2](https://huggingface.co/openai/whisper-large-v2),
- - Google Speech Recognizer
+ - T2T: Google Speech Recognizer
- - TTS models.
+ - TTS: python gtts

 ## Features